tj/n/README.md

 ## Using Downloaded Node.js Versions Without Reinstalling

-There are three commands for working directly with your downloaded versions of Node.js, without reinstalling.
+There are four commands for working directly with your downloaded versions of Node.js, without reinstalling.

 You can show the path to the downloaded `node` version: